 This connects to another way telcos are waging war on UFB.
 Last week, a Vocus press release said the latest round of Chorus fibre price rises is: “cynical, money grabbing and unwarranted”.

 It’s an opinion.
 UFB regulations say fibre companies can raise prices in line with inflation.
-That’s not quite the same as “cynical, money grabbing and unwarranted”.
+That’s a step away from “cynical, money grabbing and unwarranted”.

 Inflation is tiny, around one percent, so the rise is small.
-It reflects the increased costs fibre companies pay for things like maintenance.
+It reflects the increased costs fibre companies pay for maintenance.
 Without it, a fibre company’s margins would ratchet down each year.

-Government choose this price rise at part of the UFB model when it feared investors would not want to fund fibre.
+Government choose this price rise as part of the regulated UFB model when it feared investors would not want to fund fibre.
 It needed this clause to attract investors.
 It still needs this clause to attract private investors for future infrastructure projects.